 Best Snow Conditions for Cross-Country Skiing

-Cross-country skiing is a fun sport, but only when you get to ski in the best snow conditions.
+Cross-country skiing is a fun winter sport, but only when you get to ski in the best snow conditions.

 In general, low to medium-density snow is the most ideal snow condition for cross-country skiing.
 Compared to heavy or high-density snow, it allows for a smooth ride and helps make your trip much more enjoyable.

-Newly fallen snow that has only about 7% of water content is considered light and fluffy, while snow with around 11% water content is considered heavy snow.
+Newly fallen fresh snow that has only about 7% of water content is considered light and fluffy, while snow with around 11% water content is considered heavy snow.

 Low-density and light, fluffy snow can help you push your ski around with ease.
 On the other hand, heavy snow requires you to exert a lot of strength, making you feel tired and exhausted after a short while.